AdobeDocs/audience-manager.en/help/using/reference/bulk-management-tools/bulk-management-intro.md

 1. Click the **[!UICONTROL Headers]** tab and copy all the labels under the [!UICONTROL Create a Trait] option.

 2. Click the **[!UICONTROL Create]** tab and paste the labels starting in row 1, column A.
 3. Provide information related to each column header and click **[!UICONTROL Create Traits]**.
-This action prompts you to log on.
-Your bulk job runs after you successfully authenticate (see the [authentication requirements](../../reference/bulk-management-tools/bulk-management-intro.md#auth-reqs) below).
+This action prompts you to confirm your authentication.
+Your bulk job runs after you confirm your authentication.
 Check the lower left corner of the worksheet for a job status notification.

 >[!NOTE]
 >